|

 POSY:

-vocabulary word, originally meaning "line of verse engraved on the
+name which originally meant "a line of verse engraved on the

-inner surface of a ring," but later taking on the meaning
+inner surface of a ring," but later acquired the meaning

 "bouquet, flower."